3issam-hub/Wp-Explorer/README.md

 #### Options

--h, --help          Display the help menu.
+-h, --help          Display the help menu. <br>
--o, --output-file   Save the results to a specified file.
+-o, --output-file   Save the results to a specified file. <br>
 -m, --method        Specify the HTTP method to use (GET or POST).
-Defaults to GET.
+Defaults to GET. <br>
--l, --site-list     Provide a list of websites from a file\n") -v, --version       Detect WordPress version\n")
+-l, --site-list     Provide a list of websites from a file\n"). <br>
+-v, --version       Detect WordPress version\n"). <br>
--u, --users         Enumerate user accounts\n")
+-u, --users         Enumerate user accounts\n"). <br>

 ### 📚 Example